zakwarren/nightsawayforms/docs/userGuide.md

 ###Camp-specific questions

-Every time nightsAwayForms runs, it will ask you a series of camp-specific questions.
+Every time nightsawayforms runs, it will ask you a series of camp-specific questions.
 These cover the name of the camp, where it is, the dates of the camp, and the leader in charge's details.
 It also asks about some key activities.